-Sort of related aside: I also debate with my husband about the implications of Dany nursing . . . → Read More: Game of Thrones and the Modern Wet Nurse?
+Sort of related aside: I also debate with my husband about the implications of Dany nursing baby . . . → Read More: Game of Thrones and the Modern Wet Nurse?

 Libby Copeland recently wrote a round-up of historical parenting books for Slate.com.
 I found it fascinating!

 As she mentions, some of the stuff just seems weird, like slathering babies in lard.
 Some of the other suggestions through the years we now know to be really harmful for babies.
-I was particularly struck by . . . → Read More: Bad Baby Advice Through the Ages
+I was particularly struck by the . . . → Read More: Bad Baby Advice Through the Ages